AlexOlival/ayo/README.md

 - Run `yarn` to install JavaScript dependencies
 - Copy .env.example to .env and set your local variables (database, mailtrap, etc.)
 - Run `php artisan key:generate`
+- Optionally run `yarn dev` to compile the front-end assets.
 - That's it!

 If you're on a mac, feel free to use [Valet](https://laravel.com/docs/5.7/valet) as it is a slightly easier way to get setup - however it will be on you to